Britney Spears' father petitions to end her conservatorship – KION546

 During a hearing in July, Britney Spears said that she wanted to press charges against her father for “conservatorship abuse” and called the arrangement “f—ing cruelty.”

-Tuesday’s development comes after Jamie Spears said in a previous court filing that he intended to step down as conservator.
+Jamie Spears stated in a previous court filing that he intends to step down as conservator.

-Just last week, Rosengart stated called on Spears to step down immediately “before he is suspended.”
+Just last week, Rosengart called on Spears to do so immediately “before he is suspended.”

 A previously scheduled hearing in the case is set for Sept.
 29.

-Note: An earlier version of this story stated the court filing was obtained Wednesday.
-It has been corrected to state it was obtained Tuesday.